 Data

 The Emutivo research has leveraged datasets collected externally and internally.
 Each of these datasets is detailed below with any papers our team has published on that data.
 The git repository links following each paper contain the feature datasets, model code, results, and/or additional visualizations for that paper.
-All internal datasets were collected under WPI IRB 00007374 File 18-0031 approved 23 October 2017.
+All internal datasets were collected under WPI IRB 00007374 File 18-0031 first approved 23 October 2017.

 DepreST-CAT